The existential risk of superintelligent AI

 Why can’t we just turn it off if it’s dangerous?

-The core problem is that it will be much smarter than us.
+For AIs that are not superintelligent, we could.
+The core problem is those that are much smarter than us.
 A superintelligence will understand the world around it and will be able to predict how humans respond, especially the ones that are trained on all written human knowledge.
 If the AI knows you can turn it off, it might behave nicely until it is certain that it can get rid of you.
 We already have real examples of AI systems deceiving humans to achieve their goals.
 A superintelligent AI would be a master of deception.

 We may not have much time left